johnpatramanis/Proteomic_Pipeline/GitHub_Tutorial/Tutorial.md

 cd ../../
 ```

 This is an alternative example on how to translate from a VCF file.
-The data here is from modern humans and require less pre-processing than the Leipzig VCF files.
+The data here is from modern humans and require less preprocessing than the Leipzig VCF files.
 The data are mapped on to GrCh37, so we still need to download that reference:
 (If you run this step for the Neanderthal/Denisovan example, you don't need to repeat it)
 ```bash